Architecture of Manchester: Places of worship

 The medieval parish church was altered and rebuilt between 1814 and 1815.
 It became a cathedral in 1847 and was extensively restored and rebuilt by J.P.
 Holden between 1862 and 1868, by J. S. Crowther in the 1880s and in 1898 by Basil Champneys who added annexes in 1903.

-In 1828 the Quakers built their Meeting House in Mount Street.
+In 1828 the Quakers built their Meeting House on Mount Street.
 Designed by Richard Lane it has an ashlar facade and a three-bay pedimented Ionic portico with a frieze.

-Victorian churches, particularly those of the Roman Catholics, espoused the Gothic principles of A. W. N. Pugin who designed the red brick St Wilfrid's Roman Catholic Church in the early English style in Hulme of 1842.
+Victorian churches, particularly those of the Roman Catholics, espoused the Gothic principles of A. W. N. Pugin who designed the red brick St Wilfrid's Roman Catholic Church in the early English style in Hulme in 1842.
 St Mary's Roman Catholic Church, The Hidden Gem, on Mulberry Street, the first Roman Catholic church in the city centre, was designed by Weightman & Hadfield in 1848.
 On the outskirts of the city centre, J. A. Hansom designed the Roman Catholic Church of the Holy Name of Jesus in Chorlton-on-Medlock which was completed 1928 by Adrian Gilbert Scott and E.W.
 Pugin's Grade II* Church and Friary of St Francis, Gorton Monastery are "of more than local interest".

-In the late 19th century the large Jewish community around Cheetham Hill built the Sephardic Synagogue of 1874–75 to the designs of Edward Salomons in the Moorish style and survives as Manchester Jewish Museum.
+In the late 19th century, the large Jewish community around Cheetham Hill built the Sephardic Synagogue of 1874–75 to the designs of Edward Salomons in the Moorish style and survives as Manchester Jewish Museum.

 The Church of Christ, Scientist in Fallowfield, designed by Edgar Wood opened in 1907.
 Nikolaus Pevsner considered it "the only religious building in Lancashire that would be indispensable in a survey of twentieth century church design in all England." and "one of the most original buildings of that time in England, or indeed anywhere."